 Families may register for camp online using our ActiveNet registration system.
-If you receive state subsidy or are applying for YMCA financial assistance, online registration is not available.
-Please download and complete the printable registration form and financial assistance application available at KansasCityYMCA.org/Camp.
+If you receive state subsidy or are applying for YMCA financial assistance, you are encouraged to register online to claim a spot for your child.
+You will then work with the Youth Development Services Business Team to have your subsidy applied to your payment plan.